shawngraham/hist3812-f22/content/syllabus/assessment.md

 ## An Example Repo

 An example github repository showing the structure to follow for your interestitials is [here](https://github.com/shawngraham/hist3812-starter).
 The organization of the layout for your unessay will depend on the form it takes.
+You might wish to use [this vault for Obsidian](https://github.com/shawngraham/obsidian-game-design-vault) to organize the development of your Unessay.
+NB a 'vault' = 'folder of text files.'
+Download that folder, and use [Obsidiah](https://obsidian.md) to explore/modify it.

 ## Criteria for Interstitials
 The focus of these interstitial exercises and your recording of your thinking is on the development of your process, on your evolution in the course - _not_ on your technical prowess.